zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

     ![Click Add Cloud Storage.](./images/click-add-cloud-storage.png " ")

 6. Complete the **Add Cloud Storage** page.
-    + Specify a name and description.
+    + Specify the name **ADWCLab** and a description.
     + Choose **Oracle** as the cloud store, since you will be loading from your Oracle Object Store bucket.
     + Specify the URI and bucket that you recorded in STEP 6.
     + Use the default **Create Credential** setting.
-Specify a credential name.
+Specify the credential name **OBJ\_STORE\_CRED**.
     In order to access data in the Object Store, you have to enable your database user to authenticate itself with the Object Store using your OCI object store account and Auth Token.
 You do this by creating a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Data Warehouse.
 This information is only usable for your user schema.
     + Specify your Oracle Cloud Infrastructure user name.
     + Copy and paste the Auth Token that you generated in STEP 7.
 Click **Create**.